Here is the Amazon link for the Ebook FlameMaker

 The real kind of panic when your heart is beating too fast for its own good and nothing in this world is going to stop it except a logical answer, or unconsciousness.

 I look around in search of help.
 The solitary crow flaps its wings and takes off.
 Great!
-Thanks for your help.
+Thanks!
 I reach for the coldest thing I can see, the marble headstone.
 Both hands desperately seize the black wedge, to help steady myself, to cool myself, to hold onto something that’s real.
-Before my eyes, I watch as my fingers cut through the marble like a knife through butter.
+Before my eyes, I watch my fingers cut through the marble like a knife through soft cheese.

 Two perfectly carved handprints have been chiselled into the smooth stonework.